 Sentencing proceedings began Wednesday and carried over to Thursday morning.

-Solomatin was convicted Jan.
+Solomatin Jan.
 19 of first-degree assault and weapons offenses for firing a 9mm gun toward Michael Rickley after they got into a fistfight at Freestate gas station Aug.
 6, 2011.

 A jury acquitted Solomatin of first-degree attempted murder.